X2O Media Player-C

 - Click on the Settings cogwheel icon on the bottom-right of the Activation screen.

 - Input the hostname of the X2O Server you need to connect to.

 - Ensure you have the correct port number.

 - Click OK.

-- In a web browser, navigate to your X2O Portal sign on page and sign in using your Portal credentials.
+- Open a web browser, navigate to the X2O Portal and enter your X2O Portal credentials to sign in.

 - Skip step 3 and go to step 4.

-- In a web browser, navigate to www.x2ocloud.com and sign in using your X2O Portal credentials.
+- Open a web browser, navigate to x2ocloud.com and enter your X2O Portal credentials to sign in.

-- Input the Player ID and select the target Network for the player.
+- Enter the Player ID and select the target Network for the player.